peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

 **Returns:**

-* This object' s numerator.
+* This object's numerator.
 If this object is a not-a-number value, returns the diagnostic information (which will be negative if this object is negative).